Local Music Links

 Kat and the Hurricane is a genre- and gender-bending duo from Janesville, Wisconsin.
 They deliver a unique blend of pop and haunting indie rock, which they dub as “Sad Lesbian Music.”
-Their second album, Libra, will be released in 2019.
+Their second album, Libra, was released in 2020.

 Elmer and the Ceramic Trees

 Conceived in the summer of 2012 by Janesville, Wisconsin singer-songwriter Robbie Haas, Elmer and the Ceramic Trees blend the melodiousness of bands like The Beatles and Big Star with the doom-and-gloom alt-rock of The Cure and Echo and The Bunny Men, the rhythmic precision of New Order, and the big choruses of classic Bowie and Arcade Fire to form a style of indie pop that is at once harrowing and gorgeous.

 In addition to hosting the Open Mic at Mocha Moment from 2012 until 2017, Ken is an amazing guitar player.
 He has played for bands including Xylem and Days of Awe and has also provided background for some of the other musicians listed here.